August 8-11 - Four Days (Richmond Ice Centre)

 Goalies are taught to play the angles and their position/depth within the net changes as the puck moves around the offensive zone.
 This concept can be applied to offense, allowing players to shoot with a purpose based on their position on the ice, knowing how the modern goaltender will be set up in the four unique areas in the offensive zone.
 They have been identified based on angles and distance to the net in the hopes of identifying weaknesses in goaltending position to increase overall scoring efficiency.

-Each day Coaches Glenn, Linden and Alex (expert shooters and tacticians) will work One Hour and a Half (1 1/2 hr) On-ice and other Coaches will train Off-Ice (one half hour (1/2hr) to develop and dramatically improve each Player's Shooting Power and Techniques as well as Shooting Knowledge and Readiness.
+Each day Coaches Glenn, Alex and Brayden (expert shooters and tacticians) will work One Hour and a Half (1 1/2 hr) On-ice and other Coaches will train Off-Ice (one half hour (1/2hr) to develop and dramatically improve each Player's Shooting Power and Techniques as well as Shooting Knowledge and Readiness.

 1.Forehand 2.
 Backhand 3.
 Snapshot